debops/debops/docs/user-guide/scripts/debops-project/debops-project.rst

 on subsequent Ansible runs.
 In such case you should use the :command:`debops project lock` command to secure the secrets.

+When ``git-crypt`` is used to encrypt secrets, unlocking them will fail if the ``git`` working directory contains uncommitted changes.
+This is expected behavior.
+Easiest way to mitigate this is to unlock the project before making any changes.

 Options
 ~~~~~~~